EU Licensed4.8/5

 Do I need to stop metformin before surgery?

-It is restarted once you are eating and drinking normally and kidney function is confirmed stable, usually 48 hours post-operatively.
+This is usually 48 hours after your operation.
 Your surgical team will advise you.

 Does metformin affect kidney function?

 Metformin does not damage healthy kidneys.
-However, it relies on the kidneys for clearance, so any decline in renal function causes it to accumulate.
+However, it relies on the kidneys to clear it from the body, so any drop in kidney function makes it build up.
+Regular eGFR checks are essential.

-Regular eGFR monitoring is essential, and the dose must be reduced or stopped if kidney function deteriorates.
+The dose must be reduced or stopped if your kidney function gets worse.

 Sources